 The well-known Perseids meteor shower with its peak around August 12, I observed and photographed several times.
 More than a month-long activity during the best time of the year with most of the clear nights allowed me to detect dozens of colorful meteors caused by the comet 109P/Swift-Tuttle.
 The image I decided to use for the final collection, was taken during the Perseids peak of 2018 from Kolonica Observatory, Slovakia.
 That year, I spent 8 nights and captured 149 meteors in total (between 6 and 14 August 2018) and as a bonus, a very bright Perseid fireball with more than one hour of the visible persistent train appeared as well.
 Used Canon 6D Baader IR modified with Samyang 24 mm, f2.8, ISO 10000, and 15s single exposures (panorama).
 Meteors were captured on two bodies 6D with Samyang 12 mm, f2.8, ISO 10000.

 An active mid-autumn meteor shower for the northerners, the Orionids meteor shower, is caused by the debris of Halley’s comet as well as the Eta-Aquarids.
 Orionids is, however, less active, with about 20 meteors per hour at maximum around October 22.
 The best view is from equator areas where the radiant rises very high to the zenith and the rate is highest as well.
 In Europe, where I was observing, the weather is very changeful as cloudy autumn is usually in progress.
-Thus Orionids in the image was captured from Záhradné, Slovakia, in 2020, but I also used several meteors taken in 2019 (Seč, Czech Republic) and 2014 (Tenerife, Canary Island, Spain) to get the final count of 47 meteors in the image.
-Used Canon 6D BCF modified, Sigma 35mm, f1.6, ISO 6400, a panorama of 28 panels, each stacked of 6×13 seconds from a tripod.
+Thus Orionids in the image was captured from Záhradné, Slovakia, in 2020 and 2022, but I also used several meteors taken in 2019 (Seč, Czech Republic) and 2014 (Tenerife, Canary Island, Spain) to get the final count of 47 meteors in the image.
+Used Canon 6D BCF modified, Sigma 35mm, f1.8, ISO 6400, a panorama of 28 panels, each stacked of 6×13 seconds from a tripod.
 Meteors were captured by timelapsing with Canon 6D, Samyang 12mm, f2.8, ISO 10000, and 30s exposures.

 And finally, the “richest” annual meteor shower, the December Geminids, was also one of the luckiest ones.
 Geminids are well known for the highest meteor activity of all major meteor showers of year, around 150 meteors in its peak around December 14, thanks to a thick stream of debris from asteroid 2300 Phaeton (thus also they are not such colorful).
 This activity will not last forever, it seems it is in its highest point now and the shower can rapidly decrease its activity during the next century.
 As radiant is located by the Gemini constellation and the maximum peaks a week before the winter solstice of the northern hemisphere, observers can count even a thousand meteors per long night of Geminid’s peak.
 Of course, this shower is also very much disrupted by the moon phase and cloudy (even freezing) winter weather and so to get a good Geminids night can take years.
 I was lucky only twice in my life, both moments are combined in the last image.
 The first time was in December 2018 when the sky cleared up above Seč, Czech Republic, and then in 2021 from Záhradné, Slovakia.
 Geminids from both nights were registered together in the final image (with a foreground of the Seč), with a count of 133 meteors in total.
 The setting was the same for both cases, Canon 6D IR Baader modified, Saymang 24 mm, f2.2, ISO 10000 (foreground panorama), and Samyang 12 mm, f2.8, ISO 10000 (meteors).
 Meteors are registered to the foreground image.